 - 5.01.01 General.
-The Board may establish and maintain sections for the purpose of promoting the objectives of the State Bar within the particular field designated by the bylaws of each section, all subject to the laws, rules of court, regulations and policies of the State Bar.
-Sections are composed of lawyers who practice in specialized fields of law or who otherwise have common professional interests.
-Sections may, in their bylaws, provide for associate members such as legal assistants, non-attorney academic professors, and/or law students.
-The associate members shall not have voting privileges or hold office. - 5.01.02 Creation of New Section.
+The Board may establish and maintain sections for the purpose of promoting the objectives of the State Bar within the particular field or professional interests designated by the bylaws of each section, all subject to the laws, rules of court, regulations, and policies of the State Bar. - 5.01.02 Purposes and Membership of Sections.
+Sections are composed of members of the State Bar who practice in specialized fields of law or who otherwise have common professional interests.
+After the completion of a section's provisional term, the Executive Committee, in its discretion, may allow the section to amend its bylaws to provide for persons who are not licensed to practice law, including legal assistants, non-attorney academic professors, and/or law students, to be Associate Members of the section.
+Associate Members shall not have section voting privileges, hold section office, or represent themselves in any way to be members of the State Bar of Texas. - 5.01.03 Creation of New Section.
 All proposals to establish a new section of the State Bar shall be governed by the following provisions: - (A) Section Jurisdiction.
 The contemplated jurisdiction of the proposed section shall not be in substantial conflict, nor substantially overlap, with the jurisdiction of any other section. - (B) Petition to Create New Section.
-A new section may be established by the Board upon written petition containing: - (1) the proposed section bylaws, which must include: - (a) a provision that no positions may be taken by the section, section members, or section council in the name of the section that advocate or advance a political or social policy position;
+A new section may be established by the Board upon written petition containing: - (1) the proposed section bylaws, which must include the provisions required by sections 5.01.04 and 5.01.05; - (2) the names of the initial officers, section council members, and proposed committees of the section; - (3) a proposed initial budget of estimated income and expenses containing a dues structure sufficient to generate \$3,000 for each of the first two years of operation; - (4) a list of at least 300 members of the State Bar who have signed statements that they will apply for membership in the section; - (5) a detailed statement of purpose of the proposed section; - (6) a description of the contemplated jurisdiction of the section and a statement that such jurisdiction is not in substantial conflict with, nor does it substantially overlap with, the jurisdiction of any other section; - (7) a brief summary of the purpose of the section suitable for publication in the Texas Bar Journal or another publication of general circulation;

-- (b) provisions regarding section finances in compliance with Subsection 5.01.06 of this Policy Manual; and - (c) a provision that no amendments to the section's bylaws will be effective unless and until approved by the Board. - (2) the names of the initial officers, section council members and proposed committees of the section; - (3) a proposed initial budget of estimated income and expenses containing a dues structure sufficient to generate \$2000 for each of the first two years of operation; - (4) a list of at least 200 members of the State Bar who have signed statements that they will apply for membership in the section; - (5) a detailed statement of purpose of the proposed section; - (6) a description of the contemplated jurisdiction of the section and a statement that such jurisdiction is not in substantial conflict, nor does it substantially overlap, with the jurisdiction of any other section; - (7) a brief summary of the purpose of the section suitable for publication in the Texas Bar Journal or other publication of general circulation; - (8) a statement that the section will not act as a political or social advocacy group and shall comply with all State Bar policies, the State Bar Act, and the guidelines spelled out in Keller v.
-State Bar of California, 496 U.S. 1 (1990) and its progeny.
+(8) a statement that the section shall not act as a political or social advocacy group and shall comply with all State Bar policies, the State Bar Act, and other applicable federal and state law, including Keller v.
+State Bar of California, 496 U.S. 1 (1990).